privtext/privtext-python/README.md

 # Use cases:

-Securely your secrets in chats, emails, and social networks.
+Share your secrets in chats, emails, and social networks.

 # Links